cesar-rocha/cesar-rocha.github.io/_pages/quotes.md

 Lev Landau (quoted by Narlikar and Burbidge in Facts and Speculations in Cosmology, CUP):

->Cosmologists are often wrong but never in doubt
+>Cosmologists are often wrong but never in doubt.